A Kanye West documentary is coming to Netflix | Cult MTL

 It’s no secret that Kanye West has had an illustrious life and career.
-Billboard has discovered that Netflix has acquired a new documentary about the rapper, which they purchased for $30 million.
+Billboard is reporting that Netflix has acquired a new documentary about the rapper, which they purchased for $30-million.

 The yet-to-be-titled documentary is directed by Coodie & Chike.
 The pair have been involved in West’s career since his early years.
-They directed two of his first professional music videos: “Through the Wire” and one of the “Jesus Walks” versions.
+They directed two of his first professional music videos: “Through the Wire” and one of the versions of “Jesus Walks.”
 Coodie & Chike have previously directed Benji, an ESPN 30-for-30 documentary, as well as another Netflix original, A Kid From Coney Island.

-It was previously reported that Steve Stanulis, a former bodyguard of Kanye, has a documentary of his own in the works about his former employer.
-Stanulis has previously described the “All of the Lights” rapper as “neediest, moodiest, and worst tipper” and among one of his “least favorite people.”
+It was previously reported that Steve Stanulis, a former Kanye bodyguard, is working on a documentary of his own about his former employer.
+Stanulis has previously described the “All of the Lights” rapper as the “neediest, moodiest, and worst tipper” and among one of his “least favourite people.”

 For more film and TV coverage, please visit the Film & TV section.